howardpchen/ink2md/README.md

   Markdown should be written, and define the `markdown.git` block with repository path, branch, and commit settings.
 - An optional prompt file that provides guidance to the downstream Markdown generator.
-A default prompt lives in [`prompts/markdown.txt`](prompts/markdown.txt).
+A default prompt lives in [`prompts/markdown.txt`](prompts/markdown.txt) and is referenced via `markdown.prompt_path`.
+Tip: When you sync results to an Obsidian vault you can point `markdown.prompt_path` at a dedicated note in that vault (for example
-  Tip: When you sync results to an Obsidian vault you can point `llm.prompt_path` at a dedicated note in that vault (for example `default-vault/ink2md prompt.md`) so the prompt stays version controlled and can be edited directly from Obsidian instead of logging into the server.
+  `default-vault/ink2md prompt.md`) so the prompt stays version controlled and can be edited directly from Obsidian instead of logging into the server.
   This introduces a possible prompt-injection attack surface, so weigh the